chrischow/dataandstuff/_posts/.ipynb_checkpoints/2020-04-12-extract-defining-data-team-roles-checkpoint.md

     * Words with one alphanumeric character like R and C++ (programming languages) would be dropped.
 Thus, these were changed to "RLanguage" and "CPP" for the feature extraction process.
     * Removal of non-english characters

-This process was extremely manual, where the text transformations were performed in separate lines of code.
+This process was extremely manual, with the text transformations performed in separate lines of code.
 Since there were over 100 lines, I will not display the code.
 The final result was a dataset filtered for the above 5 roles, with an additional column (`pos_label`) containing the standardised job titles.

 ```python